SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_ssi_master/readme.md

 ## About Example Code

 - This example demonstrates SSI transfer i.e., full duplex communication and SSI send, SSI receive i.e., half duplex communication.
 - Various parameters like SSI clock mode, bit-width, manual cs pin and SSI baudrate can be configured using UC.
-Also, Master or Slave or ULP Master DMA can be configured using UC.
+Also, Primary or Secondary or ULP Primary DMA can be configured using UC.
 - sl_si91x_ssi_config.h file contains the control configurations and sl_si91x_ssi_common_config.h contains DMA configuration selection.
 - In the example code, first the output buffer is filled with some data which is transferred to the slave.
 - Firmware version of API is fetched using \ref sl_si91x_ssi_get_version which includes release version, major version and minor version \ref sl_ssi_version_t.